puranik3/iitr-fsd-aug-2023/supplied-files/week-13-integration-with-authenticated-backend/README.md

 }
 ```

-## Add the authentication controller that generates and returns a token on login endpoint
+## Step 12: Add the authentication controller that generates and returns a token on `authenticate` endpoint

 -   `jwt/resource/AuthenticationException.java`